King George Island (South Shetland Islands): Human activity

+Settlements

 Human habitation of King George Island is limited to research stations belonging to Argentina, Brazil, Chile, China, South Korea, Peru, Poland, Russia, Uruguay, and the United States.
-Most of these stations are permanently staffed, carrying out research into areas as diverse as biology, ecology, geology, and palaeontology.
+Most of these stations are permanently staffed, carrying out research in areas as diverse as biology, ecology, geology, and palaeontology.

 Base Presidente Eduardo Frei Montalva, the Chilean Station on the Fildes Peninsula, is operated as a permanent village with an airstrip (with large hangar and control tower along with other buildings), cafeterias for personnel of its several agencies there, a bank, a post office and comfortable ranch-style family homes with children.
-Chile (like Argentina and Great Britain) regards all of the Antarctic Peninsula and South Shetland Islands as part of that country's territory; however, the terms of the Antarctic Treaty allow Chile to colonize the Fildes Peninsula without overtly pursuing its territorial claims.
 The Chinese Great Wall base features an indoor multipurpose room which serves as a full-size basketball court.

 In 2004, a Russian Orthodox church, Trinity Church, was opened on the island near Russia's Bellingshausen Station.
 The church, one of the southernmost in the world and one of the few permanent structures in Antarctica, is permanently staffed by a priest.
+The first attempted murder in Antarctica occurred on the island in 2018 at Bellingshausen Station.